Skip to content

 Top Programs

 The fields National Career Institute awards the most degrees in, by share of completions.
-Each links to its degree guide — with salary, growth, and the schools with the strongest outcomes.
+Where federal field-of-study data exists, we show what graduates in that major earned early in their careers.
+Each links to its degree guide — or see what someone with your income, scores, and major would pay and earn here in the Students Like You simulator.

 Frequently Asked Questions

 National Career Institute, located in East Orange, New Jersey, enrolls students across a range of programs.
-The school reports a graduation rate of roughly 59%.
+The graduation rate is roughly 59%.

-After financial aid, the average net price at National Career Institute — the real out-of-pocket cost once federal grants and scholarships are applied — is about $25,261.
+The average net price at National Career Institute, the amount students actually pay each year after federal grants and scholarships, is about $25,261.
 Students from families earning under $30,000 typically pay closer to $25,059 after need-based grants.
-Graduates leave with a median federal student-loan debt of about $6,756.
+The median graduate leaves with about $6,756 in federal student loans.

-Ten years out, alumni of National Career Institute report median earnings of $26,415; prospective students should weigh that figure against the program's cost when calculating return on investment.
+Ten years out, alumni of National Career Institute report median earnings of $26,415, a figure worth comparing against the cost of attendance before enrolling.

 Similar Schools